m00nlight/m00nlight.github.io/_posts/2015-10-14-is-god-a-complexity-system-specialist.md

 saving, although brain is actually the most expensive organ in our body, it only cost about 400-500 calories.
-For comparison, [Google Brain][11] project, which is said to mimic the brain of human, but actually can only do very basic thing of human like image classification, use 16,000 computers, and consume about 600KW.
+For comparison, [Google Brain][11] project, which is said to mimic the brain of human, but actually can only do very basic things of human like image classification, use 16,000 computers, and consume about 600KW.
 Can you image an brain cost so much?
 If every brain cost so much power, [emission reduction][12] should just be a joke, since everyone will cost much much more power than a car :).